 Ted Seides, CFA is the founder of Capital Allocators, an ecosystem that includes podcasts, gatherings, and advisory.
 Ted launched the Capital Allocators podcast in 2017.
-The show reached 13.5 million downloads in December 2022 and has been recognized as the top institutional investing podcast.
+The show reached 17MM downloads as of September 2023 and has been recognized as the top institutional investing podcast.

 Alongside the podcast, Ted created Capital Allocators Summits with friend and industry veteran Rahul Moodgal to bring together industry leaders to connect and learn.
 He developed Capital Allocators University to teach senior professionals non-investment disciplines that are essential to investment success.
 He also advises managers on business strategy and allocators on investment strategy.

 From 2002 to 2015, Ted was co-founder of Protégé Partners LLC and served as President and Co-Chief Investment Officer.
 Protégé was a leading multibillion-dollar alternative investment firm that invested in and seeded small hedge funds.
 In 2010, Larry Kochard and Cathleen Rittereiser profiled Ted in the book Top Hedge Fund Investors

 .
 In 2016, Ted authored his first book, So You Want to Start a Hedge Fund: Lessons for Managers and Allocators

 , to share lessons from his experience.